• Home

 Measure out ¼ cup of pumpkin.
 Place it in a paper towel and very gently squeeze so that excess liquid comes out.

-Beat in the strained pumpkin, the milk and the vanilla into the creamed sugar and butter until fully combined.
-It will appear chunky.
-That’s normal.
+Into the creamed butter and sugar, beat in the strained pumpkin, milk and vanilla until fully combined.
+It will appear chunky; that's normal.

 Folding in the chocolate chips.